-Today I’m pleased to announce Cribl has closed its Series B round of funding, raising $35m from Sequoia Capital.
+Today, I’m pleased to announce that Cribl has closed its Series B round of funding, raising $35m from Sequoia Capital.
 CRV also participated, bringing our total capital raised to date to $46m.
 The investment will be used to bolster go-to-market initiatives, drive data routing and pipeline innovation, and support an aggressive hiring strategy.
-As part of this investment Pat Grady, partner at Sequoia will join our board, joining myself, Ledion Bitincka, and Max Gazor from CRV.
+As part of this investment, Pat Grady, a partner at Sequoia, will join our board, along with myself, Ledion Bitincka, and Max Gazor from CRV.

-First and foremost, this investment is a validation of the value we’re delivering to customers like Autodesk, TransUnion, Blue Voyant, and others.
+First and foremost, this investment validates the value we deliver to customers like Autodesk, TransUnion, Blue Voyant, and others.
 In 2019, we were pleased to partner with CRV and Max Gazor for our Seed round and again in February of this year for our Series A. Max has been a phenomenal partner to build our business with, and now we’re beyond excited to welcome Pat Grady to the team.
 Pat’s experience from Snowflake, Zoom, Okta, and more are already proving invaluable, and we’re looking forward to building a legendary company together.

 I’ve never written publicly about how Cribl the company and LogStream the product came into being.
 I’ve certainly told the story many times, especially to key hires who have been curious about how we got to where we are today.
 But, with this fundraise, and our move into offering LogStream as a service, it seemed like a good time to pause and reflect a bit.